alisamadiii/AniLearn.dev/README.md

 # <img width="30" height="30" src="https://user-images.githubusercontent.com/99729607/219909050-57b80c04-d9c8-4276-90a8-e00be48ed267.png" /> AniLearn.dev

-We provide you the best content to learn something very easily.
+We provide you the best `content` to learn something very easily.
 The visual descriptions of development principles that We creates are very clear.
 - They are very short
 - Making content for HTML, CSS & JS
 - They are free

+> **Note** <br />
-If you want to have the video and source file for learning it, then they are available in [Gumroad](https://alireza05.gumroad.com/l/animated-content).
+> If you want to have the video and source file for learning it, then they are available in [Gumroad](https://alireza05.gumroad.com/l/animated-content).

+## Demo 💻
+You can see the live demo at: https://www.anilearn.dev/

-## Website Preview
+## Website Preview 🌐

 - [Home](https://www.anilearn.dev/)
 - [Docs](https://www.anilearn.dev/docs/intro)